popCoffee/YOLO-auto-train/README.md

 * Subdivisions number is standard 8.
 Decreasing it may cause a seg fault.
 The GPU may run out of memory.
 However 6 is a good number to use on better GPUs.

-* Make sure each jpg file has a corresponding .txt file!
+* Make sure each jpg file has a corresponding .txt file before training!